Embracing All Parts: Integrating IFS into Trauma Therapy

 But as my work deepened, particularly in treating narcissistic abuse, I began hearing more and more about "parts work"—specifically, Internal Family Systems (IFS).
 At first, it felt unfamiliar, maybe even abstract.
 But the more I leaned in, the more it resonated—not just clinically, but personally.

 Working from this lens allows clients to step away from shame and self-judgment and begin relating to their inner world with understanding and compassion.
-It’s powerful to witness a client, for the first time, look at a part of themselves not with disgust or fear—but with tenderness and curiosity.
+It’s powerful to witness a client, for the first time, look at a part of themselves not with disgust or fear.
+But rather with tenderness and curiosity.
 That shift alone can be transformative.

 The core belief of IFS—that all parts are welcome —is a radical invitation.
 It reminds us that healing isn’t about erasing symptoms or silencing pain.
 It’s about integration, compassion, and learning to lead our internal systems from a place of Self.